Image

 Contact Seasoned Savannah, MO Criminal Defense Lawyers | Combs Waterkotte

-When you have been charged with a crime, ranging from a simple traffic ticket for failing to properly signal to serious felonies, talk to a knowledgeable Savannah, MO criminal defense lawyer at Combs Waterkotte first.
+When you have been charged with a crime, from a small traffic ticket for failing to properly signal to serious felonies, talk to a knowledgeable Savannah, MO criminal defense lawyer at Combs Waterkotte first.
 Call us at (314) 900-HELP or contact us online to book a free review of your case.
-Our firm is eager to talk with you at a time that fits your schedule to help you defend yourself against criminal charges and keep your hard-earned reputation amongst your community.
+Our firm is eager to talk with you at a time that fits your schedule to help you defend yourself against criminal accusations and keep your hard-earned reputation amongst friends and in the community.

 View Service Areas